 Unit | Household Economics and Health Systems Research

-Health systems governance in Ghana and Tanzania
+Health Systems Governance in Ghana and Tanzania

 The project intends to address two related public health challenges in Ghana and in Tanzania: how can the excluded population be better identified and reached to be included in financing protection mechanisms and how can accountability mechanisms and civil society improve health system governance to support the implementation of inclusive and sustainable social health protection systems.
 The project will contribute to increase access to higher quality, more accountable and better governed health services.
 The results are expected to reveal opportunities or problems with regard to governance, in particular involving the civil society, in enhancing design and implementation of social health protection.
+Get more information on the project website.

 Human African Trypanosomiasis Modelling and Economic Predictions for Policy

 This project (HAT MEPP) is an international, multidisciplinary research project funded by the Bill and Melinda Gates Foundation to support planning and implementation of Gambian HAT interventions through the use of mathematical modelling predictions and economic analyses.
 Our group is part of a team of modellers and economists, led by the University of Warwick, working with key partners in HAT-affected countries to develop regional, policy-ready modelling frameworks and produce predictive results that support decision-makers in the national control programmes.
+Follow the project on Twitter.

 Caregiver Reported Early Childhood Development Instruments (CREDI)

 Despite a remarkable increase in early childhood development related research globally, internationally validated measures of child development remain scarce.
 The Caregiver Reported Early Development Instruments (CREDI) were designed to offer a population-level measure of early childhood development (ECD) for children from birth to age three.
 As the name suggests, the CREDI exclusively relies on caregiver reports, and thus primarily focuses on milestones and behaviors that are easy for caregivers to understand, observe, and describe.
 To date, the CREDI has been used in over 20 countries.
+Further information on the project website.